elizamthomas1994/CV/README.md

 ## Skills

-- Communication - I have 3 years experience communicating with customers and teammembers alike using a variety of methods, and am able to clearly and concisely communicate concepts and other information, as well as build rapport in order to increase productivity.
+- Communication - I have 3 years experience communicating with customers and team members alike using a variety of methods, and am able to clearly and concisely communicate concepts and other information, as well as build rapport in order to increase productivity.

 - Adaptability - I am a very fast learner and am quick to adapt to different environments, as demonstrated by my experience working with large teams on an international basis at Merlin, to working in an incredibly small team to Toshiba, to studying abroad in Spain.

 ## Education

 #### Makers Academy (October 2022 to February 2023)
-- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication with my fellow cohorts.
+- Frequently used paring in order to problem solve effeciently, requiring teamwork and communication with my fellow cohorts.
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript